ivjot-bst/airtapMcp/README.md

 For significant changes, please open an issue first to discuss your proposal.

 ## 📞 Support

-If you encounter any issues or have questions, please:
+For support inquiries, please contact our team at support@airtap.ai If you encounter any issues or have questions, please:
 - Check our GitHub Issues for similar problems
 - Contact support at support@airtap.ai